equivalent/equivalent.github.io/_posts/til/2020-05-04-remove-element-from-ruby-array-issue.md

 ```

-## How to get around this
+## Solution

-here are few options how to get around this problem:
+Here are few options how to get around this problem:

 #### Clone the array